Chris35Wills/Chris35Wills.github.io/geostats_info.md

 Full sets of notes and examples in R are available [here](http://www.css.cornell.edu/faculty/dgr2/teach/degeostats.html) and [here](http://www.math.umt.edu/graham/stat544/) and are well worth working through if you have the time.

+An excellent guide to geostatistical mapping of environmental variables is available [here](http://eusoils.jrc.ec.europa.eu/esdb_archive/eusoils_docs/other/eur22904en.pdf).
+The FAQs are particularly insightful.

 ## Some *basic* definitions

 **Variance** The average of the squared differences from the Mean